Skip to main content

 Environment sync

-Syncing an environment means merging changes from a parent environment into a child environment.
+Syncing an environment means propagating changes from a parent environment into a child environment (the opposite direction of an environment merge).
 You can sync:

 • Only the code